SKA-ScienceDataProcessor/delivery-prototypes/README.md

 Notes
 ===

-If you get an Unhandled Error in Deferred where there's no errback for the Deferred, then you can add the following code to the file involved to ensure that the Exception will be reported:
+Remember to add the following code to the file involved to ensure that Exceptions in Deferreds will be reported:

 ```python
 import sys